MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 **Update Management**

-- Key, secret, and certificate expiration are common causes of application outage.
+- Key, secret, and certificate expirations are common causes of application outage.

 - The Kubernetes version within AKS needs to be updated regularly, especially given support for older versions isn't sustained.
   - Components running on K8s also need to be updated, such as cert-manager and Key Vault-csi, and aligned with the k8s version within AKS.